Logo Icon

 D. The transfer is voidable at C’s option

-Tips to prepare Transfer of Property Act for Judiciary
+Tips to prepare Transfer of Property Act Notes for Judiciary

 Transfer of Property Act for Judiciary exams is important.
 However, you must understand the concepts thoroughly to score better in the examination.
 Here are quick tips for preparing for Transfer of Property Act for all state Judiciary Exams: